Rahman (actor)

-Rashin Rahman (born 23 May 1967) is an Indian actor.
+Rashin Rahman (born 23 May 1967), commonly known by his surname Rahman, is an Indian actor.
 He has worked in around 200 films, primarily in Malayalam cinema, in addition to Tamil, Hindi and Telugu cinema, and has won several awards.
 In Tamil and Telugu cinema, he is also known by the screen names Raghuman and Raghu.

-He made his acting debut in Koodevide (1983), for which he won his first Kerala State Film Award for Second Best Actor, becoming the youngest recipient of the award at the age of 16.
+He made his acting debut in Koodevide (1983), for which he won his first Kerala State Film Award for Second Best Actor.
 He was a popular teen idol in Malayalam cinema during the 1980s, which heightened his stardom in Malayalam film industry.
 He eventually shifted to playing lead roles in Tamil and Telugu films during the late 1980s and early 1990s.
-He did make a comeback in Malayalam films since 2004 and has been acting in leading and supporting roles in Tamil and Telugu films after the 2000s.
+He made a comeback to Malayalam films in 2004.

-Film career
+Early life

+Rahman was born on 23 May 1967 in Abu Dhabi.
+His family originally hails from Nilambur, Kerala, India.
+He is eldest of two children of K. M. A. Rahman and Savithri.
+He has a younger sister Shameema.
+He was educated at Merryland Kindergarten, Abu Dhabi and Baldwin Boys' High School, Bangalore, St Joseph's School in Abu Dhabi and Rex Higher Secondary School, Ooty and pursued a pre-university degree at Dr. Gafoor Memorial MES Mampad College, Mampad-Malappuram.